makersacademy/bowling-challenge/README.md

 * I would like to refactor the business logic further, creating frame and finalFrame constructor functions

 * Implementing the final frame in the UI was trickier than expected, it is still not quite fully functional (refactoring the business logic may help with this)

-* A player can knock down more than ten pins in each frame!
-Must fix this, ran out of time this weekend